 The Decatur County Plan Commission can require road improvement to existing public streets when the level of service is increased due to the development of large Subdivisions that significantly add to the Average Daily Traffic (ADT) of the public street(s) they access.
 These improvements can include deceleration and turn lanes, road widening or intersection improvements if determined necessary the Planning Director or designee.
 The intent of this requirement is to have improvements if determined necessary by the Planning Director or designee.
-The intent of this requirement is to have improvements if the new development and not fix problems that are in existence before the proposed development.
+The intent of this requirement is to have improvements made to public street that are needed, due directly to the impact of the new development and not fix problems that are in existence before the proposed development.
 If the Decatur County Plan Commission or the Planning Director or designee believes it is necessary, a traffic study can be required to determine the impacts and remedies of the proposed Subdivision.
 If the required street improvements cannot be accomplished within the existing public right-of-way the applicant/owner shall work with the Decatur County